 Subsection (b)(2) describes circumstances under which the offense conduct will be graded more harshly as aggravated sexual assault, aggravated oral or object penetration, or aggravated rape.
-Subsection (b)(2)(A) corresponds with 11 Del.
+Subsection (b)(2)a. corresponds with 11 Del.
 C. §§ 769(a)(1), 771(a)(2)a.-b., and 773(a)(1), establishing a grade increase where an offender causes physical injury to a victim during the commission or attempted commission of, flight from, or attempt to prevent the reporting of an offense.
-Subsection (b)(2)(B) corresponds with § 771(a)(1), establishing a grade increase where the victim is under fourteen years old.
+Subsection (b)(2)b. corresponds with § 771(a)(1), establishing a grade increase where the victim is under fourteen years old.
 Note, however, that the proposed subsection removes the requirement in § 771(a)(1) that the offender be at least nineteen years old, because 11 Del.
-C. § 777(b) effectively amends the rape statute to require a smaller age differential and the Proposed Code preserves that part of § 777.
-Subsection (b)(2)(C) corresponds with §§ 772(a)(2)b. and 773(a)(2)a., establishing an higher grade where the offense occurred during the commission or attempted commission of another felony.
+C. § 777(b) effectively amends the rape statute to require a smaller age differential and the Improved Code preserves that part of § 777.
+Subsection (b)(2)c. corresponds with §§ 772(a)(2)b. and 773(a)(2)a., establishing an higher grade where the offense occurred during the commission or attempted commission of another felony.
 Note, however, that the proposed Subsection removes the increased grading for an offense occurring the commission or attempted commission of certain misdemeanors.
 This is because misdemeanors are punished by, at most, one year of imprisonment, while this Subsection represents a fourfold increase in maximum punishment over the baseline rape offense.
 Note also that for consistency, this grade increase applies to the offense of sexual assault, though current law does not provide for it.
-Note that, when applied with Subsection (d) [sexual assault], the grade of the offense is a Class 7 felony-roughly one grade higher than that provided by current law for similar conduct.
-The legislation authorizing this Proposed Code mandates that "disproportionate" statutes be identified and rectified.
+Note that, when applied with Subsection (d) [sexual assault], the grade of the offense is a Class 8 felony-roughly one grade higher than that provided by current law for similar conduct.
+The legislation authorizing this Improved Code mandates that "disproportionate" statutes be identified and rectified.
 The proportionality of an offense's authorized punishment is directly tied to the grade assigned to that offense.
 An offense's grade could be either disproportionately high or low.
-The nonpartisan consultative group supervising the drafting process for this Proposed Code has scrutinized the relative grading of all offenses, and has decided that this offense's grade is disproportionately low when compared to other offenses of the same grade in current law.
+The nonpartisan consultative group supervising the drafting process for this Improved Code has scrutinized the relative grading of all offenses, and has decided that this offense's grade is disproportionately low when compared to other offenses of the same grade in current law.
 The grade of this offense has been changed to reflect that judgment.

-Subsection (b)(3) provides the baseline grade for the offense conduct in all other cases of rape: a Class 6 felony.
+Subsection (b)(3) provides the baseline grade for the offense conduct in all other cases of rape by force or coercion: a Class 6 felony, consistent with current law.
+Subsection (b)(4) provides a lower grade of rape in any cases of deception or other circumstances that would compel a reasonable person to submit to sex without their consent, but which fall short of force or coercion.